 SSE Plc (LSE:SSE) shares have proven to be a popular refuge from the volatility in the stock market this year.
-The stock price closed at 1,649p at the end of 2021, delivering a 9.3% gain for shareholders.
+The stock price closed at 1,712p at the end of 2022, delivering a 3.8% gain for shareholders.

-Can it continue this trend moving forward?
-And if so, should I be considering this business for my portfolio today?
+What could be the course of SSE shares moving forward?
+And should I be considering this business for my portfolio today?

 What does SSE do?